musman-uk/portfolio/workflow-process/portfolio-design/README.md

-# Portfolio Redesign
+# ✨ Portfolio Redesign

-This section documents the redesign of the portfolio itself.
-It records the reasoning, the choices, and the principles that shaped the new structure.
+This section is a story of change.
+It shows how the portfolio grew from a simple folder into something clearer, warmer, and more intentional.

 ---

-## Purpose
+## 🌱 Purpose

-The redesign was not only about appearance but about clarity, consistency, and tone.
-The portfolio needed to be more than a collection of files.
-It needed to welcome visitors, guide them with ease, and reflect the values of transparency and humility that shape my work.
+This redesign was not only about tidying up files.
+It was about creating a space that feels welcoming, consistent, and true to the way I work.
+A portfolio should guide, not confuse.
+It should invite curiosity, not overwhelm.

 ---

-## Approach
+## 🛠️ Approach

 - **Clarity of navigation**
-  The main README now serves as a true landing page, with a table of contents and a navigation tree that places the root README at the top for consistency.
+  The main README now acts as a true landing page 🌍 with a table of contents and a tree that starts at the root.

 - **Consistency of style**
-  Each nested README begins with a short introduction written in the same voice: minimal, warm, and professional.
-The tone avoids excess but carries a sense of invitation.
+  Each nested README opens with a short, human introduction.
+The rhythm and tone are minimal but warm.

 - **Balance of minimalism and warmth**
-  Descriptions were trimmed to essentials, yet written with care so they feel human.
-Words like *curiosity, practice, growth, recognition* soften the structure without making it indulgent.
+  Words are trimmed to essentials ✂️ but never cold.
+Phrases such as curiosity, practice, and growth keep the structure alive.

 - **Transparency of process**
-  The redesign itself is documented here, showing that structure and presentation are part of the work, not hidden behind it.
+  The redesign itself is documented here 📖 because structure is part of the work, not something hidden behind it.

 ---

-## Before and After
+## 🔄 Before and After

 <details>
-<summary><strong>View Screenshots</strong></summary>
+<summary><strong>🖼️ View Screenshots</strong></summary>

+**Before:**
+- [Screenshot 1 link here]
+- [Screenshot 2 link here]

+**After:**
-**Before:** [Add screenshot link here]
+- [Screenshot 1 link here]

-**After:** [Add screenshot link here]
+- [Screenshot 2 link here]

 </details>

 <details>
-<summary><strong>View Tree Structures</strong></summary>
+<summary><strong>🌳 View Tree Structures</strong></summary>

     📂 Portfolio (Before)
         └── README.md